 We sell both the biggest and best quality home produced waggies in the country if not the world as well as imported spanish ones.

 Its important to emphasise we DO NOT SELL the cheap inferior Korean ones coming out of Holland.

 Wagners fan palm , a beautiful compact Trachycarpus that is unaffected by the UK’s buffeting winds and always looks perfection.

 Hardy in most parts of the UK, very easy to grow and quickly grows into a beautiful palm tree that can be left to fend for itself in all but the most severe of winters.

 Trachycarpus princepsFrom £4.95

 The most beautiful and sought after of the genus with its slight blue leaf colouration contrasted by a stunning white underside.
-Somewhat difficult to grow but well worth the effort, a very cold hardy palm suitable for most parts of the UK.
+Somewhat difficult to grow but well worth the effort.

 Trachycarpus princeps hybridFrom £19.95